What is DigitalLearn.org?

 The Public Library Association's site, DigitalLearn.org, is an Institute of Museum and Library Services grant-funded project to create an online hub for digital literacy support and training.
 The site launched in June 2013 and is intended to build upon and foster the work of libraries and community organizations as they work to increase digital literacy across the nation.
 DigitalLearn.org was originally undertaken in partnership with ALA's Office of Information Technology Policy and Chief Officers of State Library Agencies, along with representatives from national agencies, state libraries, public libraries, community organizations, and many others.

 In 2016, a new updated version of DigitalLearn.org launched in partnership with the Chicago Public Library.
 This partnership brought new functionality to the site, including the ability to stand up custom sites for organizations like the Chicago Public Library.
-In addition, 2016 will bring a new community of practice and updated courses to the site thanks to the ALA Office for Diversity, Literacy and Outreach Services.

 Join us on social media: Facebook